medialab/webclim_propagation_graphs_facebook/README.md

 Our general goal in WebClim is to better understand the fake news ecosystem about climate change.

-This specific projet maps the Facebook groups sharing fake news URLs, these URLs being extracted from the Science Feedback database.
+This specific projet maps the Facebook groups sharing news labelled as fake by the Science Feedback reviewers.
+We have published the results in [a Franch article on the medialab website](https://medialab.sciencespo.fr/actu/une-cartographie-facebook-des-infox-scientifiques-sur-le-climat/).

 <img src="screenshot_graph.png"/>